Skip to main content

 Data Literacy Institute

-SU has long been a partner with APLU’s Powered by Publics (PxP), an initiative to address retention and graduation.
+ISU has long been a partner with APLU’s Powered by Publics (PxP), an initiative to address retention and graduation.
 As part of the PxP work, Illinois State has the opportunity to participate in the Data Literacy Institute (DLI) lead by the Association for Institutional Research.

 A cohort of 20 individuals from across the institution, including faculty, advisors, administrators, student affairs, and other staff directly involved with student learning, development, or support will engage in a 2-semester learning experience where participants learn to collect, analyze, interpret, communicate, and make actionable data related to a group determined student success problem.